Emory Jenison Pike

 Emory Jenison Pike (December 18, 1876 – September 16, 1918) was a United States Army officer during World War I who received the Medal of Honor for his actions at Vandieres, France on September 15, 1918.
 A 1901 graduate of West Point, and the only West Point graduate to be awarded the Medal of Honor during World War I, Pike was a lieutenant colonel at Vandieres.
 His daughter was presented his Medal of Honor after the war.
 He was buried at Woodland Cemetery, Des Moines, Iowa.
+He was the great-grandnephew of explorer Zebulon Pike.